-It is now dissertation writing season for British Masters students at many universities, including at my illustrious, benevolent, and wise employer (for the next week), the University of Bath.
+It is now dissertation writing season for British Masters students at many universities, including at my illustrious, benevolent, and wise employer, the University of Warwick.
 I supervise a lot of dissertations and find myself giving the same advice over and over again.
-I don’t mind doing this (it’s part of my job – and I think people respond better to individualized feedback even if it’s actually the same for everyone).
-But I thought that some of my students, and perhaps some others, would find some of my insights helpful.
+I don’t mind doing this, but I thought that some of my students, and perhaps some others, would find some of my insights helpful.

 Caveat #1: This advice is mainly intended for dissertations, although a lot of it also applies to term papers or journal articles.
-Unless you’re my student, I’m not the one marking (or “grading,” for the Yanks) your dissertation.
+Unless you’re my student, I’m not the one marking your dissertation, and this isn't "Official Warwick Advice" but rather my personal (albeit well-informed) opinion.
 So, caveat emptor.

 Caveat #2: Your goal is not necessarily the same as mine.
 What you want is to write a dissertation that gets a good score.
 What I want is for you to write a dissertation that is good, full stop.
 These are correlated but not always the same thing – unless I’m the one marking.

 Caveat #3: I’m an experimental cognitive and behavioral scientist, who used to work in a business school.
 What follows is good advice for those fields, but may not apply equally to others.

 Okay, caveats are emptoring and buyers are bewaring.
 On to the advice.